aws-samples/amazon-forecast-samples/SageMaker_Tutorial.md

 Erase all of the content that is in the editor and paste the content in [IAM_Policy.json](IAM_Policy.json).

 After pasting, click the `Review policy` button.
-Give the policy again a personalize name like `ChrisKingForecastIAMPolicy`.
+Give the policy again a personalize name like `FirstNameLastNameForecastIAMPolicy`.

 For the description, enter in something about it being used to demo Forecast.
 Finally click `Create policy`.
 Close this tab or window.